Multiparameter colored partition category and the product of the reduced Kronecker coefficients

 \begin{proof} For $d\in S(k,i)$ and $T\in\Tab_{\OV{\lambda}}$, sending the basis element $d\otimes v_{T}$ to $w_{U}$, where $U\in\STab_{\OV{\lambda}}$ is obtained via the procedure described on Page~\pageref{pa:pro}, gives the desired isomorphism. \end{proof}

-\begin{remark} We end this section with the following two remarks. \begin{enumerate} \item For partition algebras (the case $r=1$), the paper \cite{TTN} works with the elements that they called "$m$-symmetric partition diagram" in the place of the elements of $S(k,m)$.
+\begin{remark} We end this section with the following two remarks. \begin{enumerate} \item Let $r=1$.
+For partition algebras, the authors \cite{TTN} worked with the elements that they called "$m$-symmetric partition diagram" in the place of the elements of $S(k,m)$.
 It is easy to see that there is a one-to-one correspondence between elements of $S(k,m)$ and $m$-symmetric partition diagrams.

 \item Another important basis of $S(\OV{\lambda})$ is the so-called seminomral basis, see, \cite[p.
 169]{TA} and \cite{Ariki}.
 Following the same ideas as above, one can use this seminormal basis to construct yet another basis for $W(\OV{\lambda})$ in which an explicit action of the generators of $\cPar_k({\bf x})$ can be given. \end{enumerate} \end{remark}